 When should I use an Umbrella Company?

 The main benefit of using an umbrella company is that it removes the hassle associated with setting up and running your own limited company.
 The umbrella company is responsible for invoicing the agency or end client on the freelancer's behalf, then paying them a net salary minus the necessary tax and national insurance contributions.
-The umbrella company deals with all the administrative work leaving more time for you.
+The umbrella company deals with all the administrative work leaving more time for you. some of the other benefits include:

 Whilst using the services of an umbrella company you are paid through PAYE.
 This means that all your tax and national insurance liabilities are taken care of for you with the added advantage that IR35 will no longer be an issue.
 It also means that you will not receive any unexpected tax demands or have to worry about saving for your tax bill; it is all done for you.